 Puree the liver in a food processor, add the partially frozen duck meat and bacon, and process until the mixture is a almost a smooth paste, but slightly chunky.

 Scrape the mixture into a large bowl and add the pork, shallots, garlic, mustard, salt, thyme, allspice, cloves, ginger, and a few grinds of a peppermill.
 Add the eggs, cornichons, pickle juice, and the plumped dried fruits along with any liquid with them; mix very well.

-Pack the terrine mixture into a deep 9 by 5-inch (23 by 13cm) loaf pan (see Note below).
+Pack the terrine mixture into a deep 9 by 5-inch (23 by 13cm) loaf pan (see note).
 Cut a piece of parchment paper large enough to fit over the top, then seal the top of the pan with aluminum foil.
 Set the loaf pan in a larger baking dish and add enough very hot water to reach a little over halfway up the outside of the loaf pan.

 Bake for about 11/2 hours, or until an instant-read thermometer stuck in the center registers 160ºF (71ºC).
 Remove from the oven.
 Lift the terrine out of the water bath and carefully pour out the hot water.
 Place the terrine back in the larger dish and put a brick (or another flat, heavy object) on the foil on top of the terrine and let cool to room temperature.
 During the cooling, any juice that overflows should be collected and chilled; a dab of the jelly makes an excellent accompaniment when serving.